vreon/figment/README.md

 # Figment

-A framework for creating multiplayer, text-based worlds.
+Figment is a framework for creating multiplayer, text-based worlds.
+It was originally designed to explore the application of the "entity-component-system" architectural pattern to the realm of MUDs.

+## Philosophy

+Components, as Figment defines them, are little chunks of behavior that can be attached to any Entity.
+Composability is a powerful pattern, and Components are no exception.
+Here are some ways you can use them:

+* Fire that spreads to nearby entities with the Flammable Component
+* NPCs with a Vigilante Component who will attack criminals on sight
+* Armor with a Healing Component that gradually restores health when worn
+* Doors with a Breakable Component that can be knocked down
+* Switches that can only be weighed down by entities with the Heavy Component

+Figment is explicitly designed to empower worldbuilders to create dynamic environments populated by entities that interact with each other in intricate (and even unexpected) ways, so: experiment and have fun!

 ## Installation

-Figment will be available on PyPI when it is more stable.
-Until then, you can install Figment directly from this repository with Pip:
+Figment is under active development.
+You can install it from PyPI:

+    $ pip install figment

+Or directly from this repository (recommended, for now):

     $ pip install git+git://github.com/vreon/figment.git